How Do You Make a 4-Year High School Plan?

 When it comes to high school, a homeschooling parent shifts their role from teacher to that of an administrator, facilitator, mentor, and guidance counselor.
 Our goal from childhood remains the same- we want to foster a love of learning, but we also have to get down to business with a strong plan for the future.

-Whether you’ve been teaching your child for years or are homeschooling for the first time, you need to start with developing a high school plan.
 Ideally, you’ll plan out all four years before 9th grade even begins.
 But even if you’re halfway through their freshman, sophomore, or junior year, and you haven’t yet made a plan, you can start today.
 As you guide your student toward graduation, you can tweak the plan as their post-high school goals take shape.

 What do you need to know before you start homeschooling high school?